mormio/mormio.github.io/index.md

 # morgane moss

 I am an applied ML researcher and engineer, specializing in reinforcement learning for reasoning and agentic models.
-I work in the post-training team at [Nous Research](https://hermes-agent.nousresearch.com/).
+I'm in the post-training team at [Nous Research](https://hermes-agent.nousresearch.com/).

 I work on credit assignment and search for long-horizon tasks such as deep research.
 I am also interested in unlocking synthetic data generation.
 I was advised by Rishabh Agarwal and Aaron Courville at Mila, and Alessandro Sordoni at Microsoft Research.
 I arrived at RL from computational neuroscience, modelling optimal policy learning in natural neural networks.